Inter-American Human Rights System

 Resources for Advocates

-IJRC’s new animated video (available in Spanish here) explains the Inter-American System in five parts.
-These videos may be downloaded free of charge from IJRC’s Vimeo page.
-To request a copy of the videos and manual (in English and Spanish) on DVD or USB, contact us.
+IJRC’s informational video explains the Inter-American System through four animated chapters and interviews with experienced human rights defenders.
+These videos are also available in Spanish, Portuguese, and Haitian Creole language versions, and may be downloaded free of charge on Vimeo or YouTube.
+To request a copy of the videos and manual on DVD or USB flash drive, please contact IJRC.

 Inter-American Commission on Human Rights